 How do we carry out Overseeding?

 Although grass is a hardy plant, unfortunately grass plants can die and do so for many reasons.
-This could be from mowing too closely, excessive use, drought damage, waterlogging for long periods or from grub damage.
+This could be from mowing too closely, excessive use, drought damage, waterlogging for long periods, or from grub damage.

-If not from individual plants dying back, grass gets a bit old and tired too.
-We find that older lawns which are fescue grass dominant are more impacted by Red Thread Disease, and we may want to adjust the grass mix that the lawn is made up of.
-The latest seed mixes withstand disease pressures and drought stress better than older mixes, and this is all the more important as our climate becomes less predictable.
+Grass can get a bit old and tired too.
+We find that older lawns, which are Fescue grass dominant, are more impacted by Red Thread Disease.
+We may want to adjust the grass mix that the lawn is made up of by Overseeding with our predominant Ryegrass mix.